IronJenny/get-and-clean-course-project/README.md

 b)  Use the summarize function to calculate the mean of the metric_val in each group.

 ##Step 7: Create a .txt file of the tidy dataset
 a)  Use the write.table function with row.names = FALSE to create a .txt file of the tidy dataset.
-The file is named "project_step5_tidy_dataset.txt", where step5 refers to the 5th step of the assignment.
+The file is named "project_tidy_dataset.txt".
+It contains the columns, "subject_id", "activity_nm", "metric_nm", and "avg_metric_val".

+#How to run the script
+Enter the command: source("run_analysis.R")